NeoHBz/NeoHBz/README.md

 ### About Me
 - 👋 Hi, I'm Saurav, a Full-Stack Web Developer.

-- 💻 3 years of experience with MERN stack.
+- 💻 3 years of experience with PERN stack.

 - 🤔 For any queries, [mail me](mailto:neohbz@gmail.com).